keebio/keebio-docs/docs/elite-pi-guide.md

    - Double-tap the `Run/Reset` button (if flashed and was compiled with `RP2040_BOOTLOADER_DOUBLE_TAP_RESET` option)
      - If you used the [converter](#converters) mentioned above, it will have this option enabled
    - Hold the `Boot` button (the left button) down, press the `Run` button (the right button), and release both buttons
-   - Hold the `Boot` button (the left button) down, while pluging in the USB-C cable
+   - Hold the `Boot` button (the left button) down, while plugging in the USB-C cable
    - Press the `QK_BOOT` keycode (if present on a flashed keyboard)
 2. Wait for OS to detect the Elite-Pi
     - It will show up as a USB mass-storage device named `RPI-RP2`